Food and Beverage Factory Worker

 Kaimahi Tohitū Whakanao Kai/Inu

-Food and beverage factory workers prepare ingredients, operate machinery, and bottle or package products.
-They work in factories that make or process a variety of food or drinks.
+Food and beverage factory workers prepare ingredients, operate machinery, and bottle or package food and drink.

-Wages for food and beverage factory workers vary depending on experience, number of hours worked and the type of position.
+Pay for food and beverage factory workers varies depending on experience.

-- Workers with some experience usually earn between $18 and $25 an hour.
+- Workers with one to two years' experience usually earn between $18 and $19 an hour.

 - PAYE.net.nz website – use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Food and beverage factory workers may do some or all of the following: